Discover the Ancient Daintree Rainforest

 How do I get to the Daintree Rainforest?

 The Daintree Rainforest is about a two-hour drive north of Cairns.
 You can reach it by car via the Captain Cook Highway, which offers stunning coastal views along the way.
-Once you reach the Daintree River, you’ll need to take a short ferry ride to access the rainforest.
+Once you reach the Daintree River, you must take a short ferry ride to access the rainforest.
 Guided tours from Cairns and Port Douglas are also available if you prefer not to drive.

 Can I visit the Daintree Rainforest on a day trip?

 Absolutely!
-Many visitors explore the Daintree Rainforest from Cairns or Port Douglas on a day trip.
+On a day trip, many visitors explore the Daintree Rainforest from Cairns or Port Douglas.
 A typical day trip might include a guided walk through the rainforest, a visit to Mossman Gorge, a stop at Cape Tribulation, and a cruise on the Daintree River to spot crocodiles.
 However, if you have the time, spending a few days in the area will allow you to experience the rainforest more fully.

 Daintree’s Flora and Fauna